Clement-Pirelli/IntroToFlutter/dart_basics.md

 int b = null; //also null :P
 ```

-`int` and `bool` are actually both classes (more or classes later) inheriting from the class `num`, which represents numbers.
+`int` and `bool` are actually both classes (more on classes later) inheriting from the class `num`, which represents numbers.

 ### Dynamic

 You might encounter code which returns/takes a value of type `dynamic`.
 `dynamic` is Dart's way of saying "You won't know until you try". `dynamic` variables could be of any type.
-Trying to cast a dynamic to the wrong type will generate a runtime error:
+Trying to cast a `dynamic` to the wrong type will generate a runtime error :

 ```dart
 int a = 42;